ellesLs/Meu-Portfolio/README.md

 Download files or clone clone this repository

-To run this project, install it locally using npm or yarn:
+To run this project, install it locally using npm or yarn or pnpm:

-1. pnpm install, npm install or yarn;
+1. npm install, yarn or pnpm install;
-2. pnpm dev, npm run dev or yarn dev;
+2. npm run dev, yarn dev or pnpm dev;